 Chris Schrauwen is the current head coach at the NCWC.
 He began his wrestling career back in 2003, competing for the NCWC as well as Colonel By's high school team.
 After graduating from Colonel By in 2005, Chris coached his former high school team while pursuing a degree in engineering at Carleton University.
 He found he had a passion for coaching wrestling, and that became his focus post-high school.

 After several years of running Colonel By's high school program and coaching at the NCWC, Chris took over as the club's head coach in 2012.
-Chris is fully certified, and regularly coaches at provincial and national-level tournaments.
 He prides himself on being a strategist, enjoying the challenge of analyzing wrestlers and creating game plans.
 In 2019, Chris was upgraded to Competition-Development certification status and is currently the only coach in the Ottawa area to be certified at this international level.
 He also attended the 2019 Cadet World Championships as part of Team Canada's coaching squad.
 Chris prides himself on continuous improvement as a coach and has ambitious goals to help the sport of wrestling grow in the Ottawa area.

 Chris currently works as a corrosion engineer, primarily dealing with watermains and fuel lines.
 He also boasts a modelling career as the poster boy for Carleton Engineering, an undefeated amateur MMA career, and the occasional appearance as a star shortstop in beginner softball circuits.